If you wish to escape an onerous contract with Yell, you may be wondering what will happen to the website Yell may have built for your business.

 How can I move my domain name away from Yell?

-If your domain name ends with .uk, you do not need Yell’s permission.
-You just need to complete a simple form on the Nominet website to re-establish your identity.
+If your domain name ends with .uk, you don’t even need Yell’s permission.
+You can complete a simple form on the Nominet website to re-establish your identity.
 After paying a £12 administration fee, Nominet will then release your domain and make it available for you to transfer to any other provider.
-This facility stops Yell from holding your domain name to ransom.
+This stops Yell from holding your domain name to ransom.

-Moving your domain and website away from Yell should result in you having a better site, at a lower cost and give full control of your site.
+Moving your domain and website away from Yell should result in you having a better site, at a lower cost and give you full control of the site.
 You can then finally be rid of the hell that is Yell.